ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 any given simulation.

-Each model needs to define a `constants.py` module that will define  one or more constants _dataclasses_, using the {func}`dataclasses.dataclass` decorator.
+Each model needs to define a `constants.py` module that will define  one or more constants _dataclasses_.
 Dataclasses provide an simple way to define a class containing a set of named constant attributes with default values.
 However, when an instance of a dataclass is created, it can be provided with an alternative value for an attribute, allowing default values to be overridden by the configuration for a particular simulation.
 All constant dataclasses must be configured to be _frozen_: the resulting dataclass instance can be configured when it is created, but cannot be altered while a simulation is running.

 The constants for a module can be stored in a single data class or spread over multiple data classes.
 However, having a large number of data classes is likely to make the